square/leakcanary/docs/releasing.md

 * Go to [Milestones](https://github.com/square/leakcanary/milestones), rename the current release to the version just released, and create a new *Next Release* milestone.
 * Wait for the release to be available [on Maven Central](https://repo1.maven.org/maven2/com/squareup/leakcanary/leakcanary-android/).
 * Redeploy the docs: `mkdocs serve` to check locally, `mkdocs gh-deploy` to deploy.
-* Go to the [Draft a new release](https://github.com/square/leakcanary/releases/new) page, enter the release name (v1.5) as tag and title, and have the description point to the changelog.
+* Go to the [Draft a new release](https://github.com/square/leakcanary/releases/new) page, enter the release name (v{{ leak_canary.next_release }}) as tag and title, and have the description point to the changelog.
 You can find the direct anchor URL from the [Change Log](https://square.github.io/leakcanary/changelog) page on the doc site.
 ```
 See [Change Log](https://square.github.io/leakcanary/changelog#version-20-alpha-2-2019-05-21)
 ```